alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 // Physics is fine
 ```

-You can see above that Since a logical operation `(pi > 5)` results in a boolean value, you can set a `Bool` equal to its result as shown above.
+Since a logical operation `(pi > 5)` results in a boolean value, you can set a `Bool` equal to its result as shown above.

 ## Strings